lingui/js-lingui/packages/babel-plugin-lingui-transform-react/README.md

-react-plugin-transform-react-trans - Syntactic sugar for translations
+react-plugin-transform-react - Syntactic sugar for translations
 =====================================================================

 Babel plugin for human-friendly definitions of strings for translation in React.
-Works in combination with `react-trans` component.
+Works in combination with `lingui-react` component.

 Cookbook
 --------